About Work Process Skills Contact Resume

 Implement

-Content is deployed with SCORM or xAPI tracking configured to capture meaningful learner data — not just completion.
-Facilitator guides are built into the rollout plan when the performance context requires it.
+Content is deployed with SCORM or xAPI tracking configured to capture meaningful learner data.
+Facilitator guides are built in when the performance context requires it.

 E